Same-sex marriage in Uruguay: Legislative action

-In June 2012, a judicial court in Uruguay recognized a foreign same-sex marriage.
-The court ruled that local laws already permitted same-sex marriage, and that same-sex couples who married abroad may have their marriage recognized under Uruguayan law by a judge.
+In June 2012, a court recognized a same-sex marriage conducted in Spain, ruling that local laws permitted same-sex marriage and that same-sex couples who had married abroad could have their marriage recognized under Uruguayan law by a judge.
 However, the ruling was appealed.

-In June 2012, Minister of Education and Culture Ricardo Ehrlich announced that the same-sex marriage bill would be debated in Parliament before the end of 2012.
-On July 4, 2012, the Chamber of Representatives' Constitutional and Legislative Affairs Committee started the debate on the legislation.
-The committee initially approved the bill on November 28, 2012, and on December 5 it amended the bill and gave its final approval.
-On December 12, the Chamber of Representatives approved the bill by a vote of 81–6 with no abstentions, and sent it to the Senate.
-On March 19, 2013, the Senate's Constitutional and Legislative Affairs Committee passed the bill with some minor amendments.
-The Senate approved the amended bill on April 2, 2013, in a 23–8 vote.
-On April 10, 2013, the Chamber of Representatives approved the amended bill in a 71–21 vote.
-The bill was signed into law by President José Mujica on May 3, and took effect on August 5, 2013.
+In June 2012, Minister of Education and Culture Ricardo Ehrlich announced that the same-sex marriage bill would be debated in the Parliament before the end of 2012.
+On July 4, the Chamber of Representatives' Constitutional and Legislative Affairs Committee began debating the legislation.
+The committee preliminarily approved the bill on November 28, and amended it and gave final approval on December 5.
+On December 12, the Chamber of Representatives approved the bill by a vote of 81–6 with no abstentions, and submitted it to the Senate.
+The Senate's Constitutional and Legislative Affairs Committee passed the bill with minor amendments on March 19, 2013.
+The Senate approved the amended bill 23–8 on April 2.
+On April 10, the Chamber of Representatives approved the amended version in a 71–21 vote.
+It was signed into law by President José Mujica on May 3, and took effect on August 5, 2013.

+Uruguay was the third country in South America, after Argentina and Brazil, and the fourteenth in the world to legalize same-sex marriage.
 The first same-sex marriage took place on August 5, 2013.
 The wedding was officiated in extremis at a hospital in Montevideo.
+The law amended article 83 of the Civil Code to state: